Boats - Panama, Colombia San Blas

 To get to the San Blas Islands from Panama City you’ll need to travel by private 4×4 which will take you as far as Carti, a small outpost on the Panama coast which is part of the mainland Guna Yala ‘Comarca’, San Blas.
 If your boat is anchored in ‘El Porvenir’ you will catch a small boat from here to meet your sailboat.
 Departure is from your hostel in Panama City (we suggest Hostel Mamallena) and it leaves early in the morning.
 The price of this transport isn’t included in the trip and you’ll also need to pay taxes.
 We will let you know the current costs before you book.

-This part of the trip can be a little chaotic and disorganised, take it as it comes as this is the way it is in San Blas.
+This part of the trip can be a little chaotic and disorganized, take it as it comes as this is the way it is in San Blas.
 We are not allowed to operate our own transport here.
 Once you’ve met the boat you’ll get settled in and the fun will begin!
-You’ll have your time around the beautiful islands and then set sail for Cartagena after the captain takes care of immigration.
+You’ll have your time around on the beautiful islands and then set sail for Cartagena after the captain takes care of immigration.
 Make sure you bring your seasickness pills…….

 Boats from Cartagena to Panama